orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 ...
 Orchestron/sorespo running..
 ```
 *NOTE*: Accept any browser pop-up that may appear the first time you try to
 paste text into the in-browser VS Code.

-This will first start the entire SR Linux network lab and finally run the
+This will start the entire SR Linux network lab and run the SORESPO system in
-SORESPO system in the foreground in this shell window, which will show log
+the foreground in this shell window.
+It will show log output from SORESPO as
-output from SORESPO as it is working.
-You will need to **open a second
-Teminal** to enter further commands and continue with the tutorial.
-Click the
+it is working. **Open a second Teminal** to continue with the tutorial.
-*+* button in the top right of the VS Code Terminal window to do so.
+Click the *+* button in the top right of the VS Code Terminal window to do so.

 *Note*: The lab can be shut down with `make stop`

-At this stage, we have the lab topology with containerized routers running.
+At this point, your containerized routers are running with only management
-The only configuration loaded on the routers is for the management access and
-credentials so that SORESPO can connect and send configuration.
-Otherwise, they
+access configured, allowing SORESPO to connect and push configuration.
+The
-are unconfigured.
-The SORESPO system is also running but does not have any
-network or service intent configuration loaded, nor even any knowledge of the
+SORESPO system is also running but has no network or service intent
-devices themselves and thus has not communicated with them.
+configuration loaded.

 ## Loading intent configuration into SORESPO

-To configure the underlying routers and links, we load the configuration for
-the initial core network topology.
-We use an XML configuration file that
-describes the intent for the network infrastructure, including the list of
+`tutorial-netinfra.xml` describes the intent for the network infrastructure,
-core routers and backbone links between them.
-Once provisioned, the network
+including the list of core routers and backbone links between them.
+In a new
-will be ready for customer service configuration.

-In a new Terminal navigate to the `/workspaces/sorespo/test/quicklab-srl`
+Terminal navigate to the `/workspaces/sorespo/test/quicklab-srl`
 directory and load the configuration intent:
 ```shell
 cd test/quicklab-srl
 make send-config FILE="tutorial-netinfra.xml"
 ```

-Next we load the XML configuration for the customer's L3VPN service.
-This file
+`tutorial-l3vpn-svc.xml`  describes the intent for the customer's L3VPN service.
-describes the intent, which is all that is needed to configure a customer's
-VPN across all three core routers, and the access links to the customer's sites.
+Load the configuration intent to create a customer VPN across all three
+core routers, and the access links to the customer's sites:
 ```shell
 make send-config FILE="tutorial-l3vpn-svc.xml"
 ```

-The resulting lab has three core SR Linux routers, each with an attached
+The resulting network lab has three core SR Linux routers, each with an attached
-customer edge running FRRouting.
+customer edge device running FRRouting.
 This diagram shows the topology:

 ```
 +-------------------+                                                                     +-------------------+